Jaïro Riedewald

-Jaïro Jocquim Riedewald (born 9 September 1996) is a Dutch professional footballer who plays as a defensive midfielder or left-back for Sheffield United.
+Jaïro Jocquim Riedewald (born 9 September 1996) is a Dutch professional footballer who plays as a defensive midfielder or left-back for EFL Championship club Sheffield United.

 A youth academy product of Ajax, Riedewald spent four seasons at the club, where he became a key player under manager Frank de Boer.
 In 2017, he was signed by Premier League club Crystal Palace, briefly reuniting with De Boer; he went on to make nearly 100 appearances in seven years in England.

-Riedewald represented the Netherlands as a youth from under-15 to under-21 level, before earning three caps for the senior side in 2015.
+Riedewald represented the Netherlands as a youth player from under-15 to under-21 level, before earning three caps for the senior side in 2015.

 Club career

 Ajax

 On 15 March 2013, Riedewald signed his first professional contract with Ajax, a product of the Ajax Youth Academy having joined the club from SV Overbos at the age of 11.
 His first contract with the club was a three-year contract binding him to the club until 2016.
 On 21 December 2013 he made his professional debut in the Eerste Divisie, the second tier of professional football in the Netherlands, playing for the reserves team Jong Ajax, in a match against VVV-Venlo which ended in a 5–1 away loss.

 On 14 December 2013, Ajax head coach Frank de Boer announced the inclusion of Riedewald in the first team squad for the away match against SC Cambuur on 15 December 2013.
 Not having made an appearance in that fixture it was the first time he was called for the first team.
 He made his debut for the first team on 19 December 2013 in the KNVB Cup match against IJsselmeervogels.
 The match ended in a 3–0 away win, with Riedewald coming on for Daley Blind in the 73rd minute of the match.
 Three days later he made his Eredivisie debut against Roda JC Kerkrade.
 After Bojan Krkić, Riedewald was substituted on as well in the 80th minute, where he replaced Christian Poulsen, quickly scoring two goals, after trailing 1–0, helping Ajax to a 2–1 away victory, hereby becoming the youngest scoring debutant in the club and league history with 17 years, 104 days.
 The youngest scoring player before him in the Dutch Eredivisie was Jeroen Lumu with 17 years, 111 days, while Marco van Basten was the youngest scoring debutant at the club with 17 year, 154 days of age.

 In January 2014, Riedewald became a permanent member of the first team at Ajax.
 On 27 February 2014, Riedewald made his continental debut for Ajax, in the UEFA Europa League away match against Red Bull Salzburg where he replaced Christian Poulsen in the 63rd minute in an eventual 3–1 loss.